Ammar-V/Barrels/README.md

 ## How did I come up with this?

 To start off this challenge, I first looked at the dataset and tried to get an undestanding of the task at hand.
-I noticed the different lighting conditions, and several other objects/text that shared characteristics with the Barrels.
+I noticed the different lighting conditions and several other objects/text that shared characteristics with the Barrels.
 I decided that a classical approach would suffice as compared to a deep learning approach, which would require training on a larger dataset.

 The main classical approach I wanted to pursue was thresholding.
 Although, I knew the challenging part would be deriving the thresholding values depending on the lighting in the image.
-I tried to process the input into images with the most distinction between the Barrel and background before performing thresholding, such that it was more reliable.
+I tried to process the input into images with the most distinction between the Barrel and background before performing thresholding, so that it would be more reliable.

-I first created a notebook on Google Colab (`Barrels.ipnb`) **and** ported over the dataset to my GDrive so that I could tinker with color channels.
+I created a notebook on a Google Colab [notebook] and ported over the dataset to my GDrive so that I could tinker with color channels.
 In the past, I had worked with YCbCr and RGB channels.
 I thought that it would be helpful to take a closer look at the dataset images under the eyes of different color channels and spaces.
 While seperating the images into their respective channels, I was looking for channels that highlighted the difference between the Barrel and the background.

 My initial experiments with the YCbCr channels were as follows: